 Today, I want to talk to you about my favorite thing in the whole world after buying shoes.
 That is email marketing, specifically doing it on Mailchimp.
 When I first started my business I was using another email marketing provider that got bought out.
 They were great when they were a small team but all things changed.
 So, I jumped shipping and swam over to Mailchimp.

 Last month, I taught you how to make a header for your newsletter campaigns.
 Today, I want to show you how to make a template or two in Mailchimp.
 What are templates?
 They are pre made layouts for your newsletter that will make your life a lot easier.
-When sending out campaigns for ICB Consults I have four template options that I use.
+When sending out campaigns for business I have four template options that I use.
 My current Mailchimp template options are Bi-weekly, sales, information, & exclusive content.
 Having these templates pre made cuts down on my time and I am able to do more.

 First, open up your Mailchimp account and you will be on the dashboard.
-If you do not have an Mailchimp account you can use this tool Digital Launch Kit: Mailchimp to help guide you.

 Click “template” at the top of your dashboard